maxlz/carsale/README.md

 # An used car crowdfunding platform analysis
+## By Zhao LIU
 - Try to find the best strategy for investment